 A panicked fight-or-flight instinct kicked in.
 On the one hand, I was by myself with my two small children, children I am very protective of, whose youthful innocence and the infatuation they have with the world around them is a constant source of joy for me.
 So obviously, we’d just go find something else fun to do.

-But I also had this strange sense of wanting to call attention to this person.
-I don’t know exactly how I would’ve gone about that, but I also feel strongly that too many good people are simply silent when it comes to hate – whether out of fear,over-politeness, apathy or some combination.
-He deserved to be shamed and embarrassed.
+But I also had this angry urge to shame this person.
+I don’t know exactly how I would’ve gone about that, but I also feel strongly that too many otherwise decent people are simply silent when it comes to hate – whether out of fear, over-politeness, apathy, or some combination.
+He deserved to be embarrassed.
 Innocence is worthy of protecting, but I also don’t want my kids to be sheltered, and I don’t want them to be intimidated or daunted by having to speak hard truths or stand up for things they believe in.

 In the end, we just left.
 Me getting beat up by a Nazi while my kids were in my care wouldn’t have exactly been an exemplary parenting decision.

 But tonight, in the face of the awful white terrorism and violence occurring in Virginia, I’ve thought about that moment a lot.
 I did the wrong thing by ignoring that guy.

 I have two younger brothers who are biracial.
 Their dad was an important part of my life and father figure for me growing up.
 Living in Lapeer, Michigan, our family stood out – let’s just say that when I was in fourth grade and my black stepdad took me to play basketball at school playgrounds, it was noticed.
 I was too young to understand the complexities of racism at that age, but I … uh … noticed us being noticed, I guess you could say.